zuozhenggh/learning-library/oci-library/qloudable/Data_Science_Service/binary_classification-an_employee_attrition_model.md

 * **ads_transforming_data-3.ipynb**: Learn about the ADSDatasetFactory and how it can clean and transform data.
 * **ads_model_feature_1.ipynb**: See the capabilities of the ADSModel class.
 See how ADSModel makes the ADS pipeline completely modular and adaptable to 3rd party models.

-When you are done, you can close the lab by clicking on the x with a circle around it in the top right corner.
+When you are done, you can close the lab by clicking on the "Finish Lab" button.